-On June 10, 2020, we obtained two additional royalty-bearing exclusive worldwide licenses from the licensor to a therapy named AL001.
-One of the additional licenses is for the treatment of neurodegenerative diseases excluding Alzheimer's disease and the other license is for the treatment of psychiatric diseases and disorders.
-AL001 is an ionic cocrystal of lithium.
-There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of the Standard Exclusive License Agreements with Sublicensing Terms, both dated June 10, 2020 and effective nunc pro tunc November 1, 2019, with the licensor and the University of South Florida (the "June AL001 License Agreements").
-Under each of the June AL001 License Agreements, a royalty payment of 3% is required on net sales of products developed from the licensed technology.
-For the two additional AL001 licenses, in the aggregate, we are required to pay initial license fees of \$20,000 no later than November 1, 2020.
-Additionally, under each of the June AL001 License Agreements, we are required to pay milestone payments on the due dates to the licensor for the license of the technology, as follows:
+On June 10, 2020, we obtained two additional royalty-bearing exclusive worldwide licenses from the Licensor to a therapy named AL001.
+One of the additional licenses is for the treatment of neurodegenerative diseases excluding Alzheimer's and the other license is for the treatment of psychiatric diseases and disorders.
+There are certain license fees and milestone payments required to be paid pursuant to the terms of the June AL001 License Agreements.
+Under each of the June AL001 License Agreements, a royalty payment of 3% is required on net sales of products developed from the license technology.
+For the two additional AL001 licenses, in the aggregate, we paid initial license fees of \$20,000.
+Additionally, under each of the June AL001 License Agreements, we are required to pay milestone payments on the due dates to the Licensor for the license of the technology, as follows: